-“Routine is not organization any more than paralysis is order,” insisted Sir Arthur Helps, an English historian and author.
-Organization involves much more than doing the same thing over and over again.
+“Routine is not organization any more than paralysis is order,” said Sir Arthur Helps, an English historian and author.
+Organization involves much more than doing things.
 Our routines must be driven by purpose if we want greater productivity and success.

-It’s one thing to have organizational tools such as a calendar, planner, or “to-do” list – it’s another thing to actually use them.
-How we use our time, particularly during the first 30 minutes of the day, and our organizational habits determine our productivity.
+It’s one thing to own organizational tools such as a calendar or a day planner list – it’s another thing to actually use them.
+Your time management habits – or lack of habits – determine your productivity.

 Consider these tips to help start your day and launch your efforts into a positive and productive direction: